19 October 2021

 |

-Baby turtle making its way to a pond |
+A baby turtle making its way to a pond |

-I noticed (since we have two ponds on our property), that the baby turtles are born anywhere from mid-September to mid to late October like the one above.
+I noticed (since we have two ponds on our property) that the baby turtles are born anywhere from mid-September to mid- to late October, like the one above.

 |